-Certain employees of the IWK belong to the Nova Scotia Public Service Superannuation Plan.
+Certain employees of IWK Health belong to the Nova Scotia Public Service Superannuation Plan.
 This Plan is funded equally by employee and employer contributions.
-The employer's contributions are included in the IWK's operating expenses.
+The employer's contributions are included in IWK Health's operating expenses.
 The Nova Scotia Pension Services Corporation administers the pension plan.
-The IWK's responsibility with regard to this plan is limited to its contributions.
+IWK Health's responsibility with regard to this plan is limited to its contributions.